About ATSO

 No, not at all!
 Having mental health issues means you have mental health issues.
 That is all.

-But none of this means that you are broken, or damaged, or any less worthy of a happy life than everyone else.
+But none of this means that you are broken, damaged, or any less worthy of a happy life than everyone else.

 You’ve got this.